epaell/MECB/MECB_6502/SMON/README.md

 This version is based on an adaptation by [David Hansel](https://github.com/dhansel/smon6502).

+Special thanks to DigicoolThings for providing adaptations to allow the code to compile with ca65/ld65.

 ## MECB

-This version of SMON has been modified to work with the [DigiCool MECB 6502](https://github.com/DigicoolThings/MECB) system:
+This version of SMON has been modified to work with the [DigicoolThings MECB 6502](https://github.com/DigicoolThings/MECB) system:

 The modified code assumes the following MECB set-up: